AlticeLabsProjects/kyoto/README.md

 Supported Platforms
 -------------------

-The primary target platform for these packages is 64-bit Linux.
-Debian 7.x first and foremost, but we've also did a bit of testing on CentOS 6.x and 7.x.
-Beyond Linux, they are known to build and work on FreeBSD 10.1 and MacOS X 10.8 and 10.9.
+Our primary target platform for these packages is Linux (64-bit).
+Mostly Debian, but we've also did a bit of testing on CentOS and some non-Linux platforms such as FreeBSD and MacOS X.
+The upstream sources claim to support additional platforms, but we haven't tested them (yet).

 Installing
 ----------